galexrt/dellhw_exporter/README.md

 **State 07.06.2019**: Dell OMSA `DSU_19.05.00` is not compatible with 5.x kernel it seems (e.g., Fedora uses that kernel).

-Should you run into issues when using the Docker image, please follow the [Troubleshooting - No metrics being exported](#no-metrics-being-exported).
+Should you run into issues when using the Container image, please follow the [Troubleshooting - No metrics being exported](#no-metrics-being-exported).

 ## Collectors